5 ways for businesses to cope with a coronavirus shutdown

 5. Stay up to date on how the government is trying to help you and your employees.

-Think of the new emergency federal assistance to businesses and workers in three phases:
+Think of the new emergency federal assistance to businesses and workers in multiple phases:

-- The second phase is the $100 billion Families First Coronavirus Response Act passed and signed March 18.
-This is more focused on employees of companies with 500 or fewer workers.
+- The $100 billion Families First Coronavirus Response Act passed and signed March 18 is focused on employees of companies with 500 or fewer workers.

 - It provides free COVID-19 testing and expands food assistance.